google/pepper.js/README.rst

 recommended, but there are situations where the benefits outweigh the additional complexity - such as performance improvements from mutlithreading or calling directly to JavaScript rather than mediating through postMessage.

-In addition to these two constraints, there are a few subtle differences between native code compiled with Native Client and compiled with Emscripten.
-For example, dereferencing a null pointer (or accessing unmapped memory of any sort) will cause a segfault in Native Client whereas it will succeed in Emscripten and return junk data.
-Developers should keep these platform differences in mind - similar to how differences between 32-bit and 64-bit architectures needs to be considered in other situations.

 Exceptions
 ----------